 - Should You File Patents

-The audio/video version of this conversation can be founded on the Interconnected Voices YouTube channel.
+You can find the audio/video version of this conversation on the Interconnected Voices YouTube channel or watch it below:

 Kevin: I’d love to open up with some of your biographical background, so people get to know a little bit about you.
 How many years have you spent working in enterprise and open-source technology companies?
 And what was your path into this really wonderful world?